karisigurd4/DocumentLab/Documentation/Overview.md

 ReceiverName: PostalCode Up City Up StreetAddress Up [Text];
 ```

+DocumentLab implements a process making this a possibility.
+This section provides more of a technical overview of the components that participate in the process.

 # Caching and optimization

 Upon instantiation and first use DocumentLab might take a few seconds more to respond.
 This is because it needs to allocate resources related to Tesseract.
 Upon further uses on the same instance, DocumentLab will respond faster.